Developer Guide

 Provided date & time of the

-with corresponding attributes already exists in MediCLI: informs the user thatAppointment
+Appointmentwith corresponding attributes already exists in MediCLI: informs the user thatAppointmentalready exists

 [Proposed] Undo/redo feature